Symbol1/BlueWaters-RM64/Challenge.md

 On the other hand, modern laptops can sample, say, one million subsets per second.
-So a challenger can sample sufficiently many subsets and check if the relative frequency of x^cy^n for any c, n.
+So a challenger can sample sufficiently many subsets and check if the relative frequency of x^c*y^n for any c, n.

 Note that the Tutte polynomial has at most 989 monomials.
 Therefore, sampling billions of subsets